Dleibe1/Project-Builder/CODE_ROADMAP.md

 ### Serializers

-Serializers are responsible for packaging information into an object that will contain relevant information for the front-end and no irrefivent
+Serializers are responsible for gathering all relevant information needed for the React component which is making a request to an API endpoint.
+This information is packaged into a single "serialized" object which is converted to JSON and sent to the client over an HTTP connection.